m242/maildrop/README.md

 Messages are now stored in Redis in json format instead of as serialized ByteStrings.
 The overhead of json parsing on the website is minimal and allows for a better overall view of the data inside Redis.
-The string compression has been removed, requiring a bit more RAM for your Redis instance, but again this should be a minimal impact.

 Last, Play has been updated to the 2.3 branch, along with automatic asset versioning and a much cleaner way to cache assets.
 Website